Image Matching Filtering and Refinement by Planes and Beyond

 Feature descriptors aim at embedding the keypoint characterization into numerical vectors.
-There has been a long research interest in this area, both in terms of handcrafted methods and non-deep machine learning ones, which contributed actively to the current development and the progress made by current SOTA deep image matching.
 Among non-deep keypoint descriptors, nowadays only the SIFT descriptor is practically still used and widespread due to its balance within computational efficiency, scaling, and matching robustness.
-SIFT descriptor is defined as the gradient orientation histogram of the local neighborhood of the keypoint, also referred to as patch.
-Many high-level computer vision applications like COLMAP~\cite{colmap} in the case of SfM are based on SIFT.
-Besides SIFT keypoint detector \& descriptor, the Oriented FAST and Rotated BRIEF (ORB)~\cite{orb} is a pipeline surviving still today in the deep era worth to be mentioned.
-ORB is the core of the popular ORB-SLAM~\cite{orbslam}, due to its computational efficiency, even if less robust than SIFT.
-Nevertheless, it seems to be going to be replaced by SIFT with the increased computational capability of current hardware~\cite{cudasift}.
+Many high-level computer vision applications, like COLMAP~(\cite{colmap}) in the case of SfM, are based on SIFT.